Leaflet/Leaflet/_posts/2012-08-16-guest-post-markerclusterer-0-1-released.md

 To improve this, many sites use marker clustering, one good example is at <a href="http://www.redfin.com/homes-for-sale">redfin</a>.

-We needed something like this, but in leaflet.
-So in the spirit of open source we developed it and released it so that everyone can take advantage of it.
+We needed something like this, but in Leaflet.
+In the spirit of open source we developed it and released it so that everyone can take advantage of it.

 So we proudly present <a href="https://github.com/danzel/Leaflet.markercluster">Leaflet.MarkerCluster</a>.

-<iframe src="http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld-mobile.388.html" style="height: 250px; width: 100%"></iframe>
+<iframe src="http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld-mobile.388.html" style="height: 350px; width: 100%"></iframe>

 The clusterer has all sorts of great built in behaviour: